|

 are a group of 7 women between 24 and 38 We are from different parts

 of Austria and Germany, but all of us reside in Vienna.
+What do you do besides your zine?
+Most

 of us have part time day jobs, some of us still go to university (but